What is a Primary Refresh Token?

 - Azure AD WAM plugin: When users try to access applications, the Azure AD WAM plugin uses the PRT to enable SSO on Windows 10 or newer.
 Azure AD WAM plugin uses the PRT to request refresh and access tokens for applications that rely on WAM for token requests.
 It also enables SSO on browsers by injecting the PRT into browser requests.
 Browser SSO in Windows 10 or newer is supported on Microsoft Edge (natively), Chrome (via the Windows 10 Accounts or Office Online extensions) or Mozilla Firefox v91+ (Firefox Windows SSO setting)

 In instances where a user has two accounts from the same Azure AD tenant signed in to a browser application, the device authentication provided by the PRT of the primary account is automatically applied to the second account as well.
 As a result, the second account also satisfies any device-based Conditional Access policy on the tenant.

 A PRT is renewed in two different methods:

 - Azure AD CloudAP plugin every 4 hours: The CloudAP plugin renews the PRT every 4 hours during Windows sign in.
 If the user does not have internet connection during that time, CloudAP plugin will renew the PRT after the device is connected to the internet.

-- Azure AD WAM plugin during app token requests: The WAM plugin enables SSO on Windows 10 devices by enabling silent token requests for applications.
+- Azure AD WAM plugin during app token requests: The WAM plugin enables SSO on Windows 10 or newer devices by enabling silent token requests for applications.
 The WAM plugin can renew the PRT during these token requests in two different ways:

 - An app requests WAM for an access token silently but there’s no refresh token available for that app.
 In this case, WAM uses the PRT to request a token for the app and gets back a new PRT in the response.